lehnertu/CAENels-FastPS-OPCUA/README.md

 Build the server
 ================
-The server is built with a cross-compiler running on a Linux system for the ARM target CPU of the power supplies
+The server is built with a cross-compiler running on a Linux system for the ARM target CPU of the power supplies.

+The OPC UA stack needds to be downloaded and built.
+This can be done on the development system - there is no binary code produced at this stage.
+The complete stack is obtained in two (amalgamated) files.
+- open62541.h
+- open62541.c

+In addition the libxml2 library is required.
+It needs to be built and installed into the cross-target tool chain.

+A makefile is not yet provided, just a few lines are required to build the server.
-source ../tools/environment
+- source ../tools/environment
-$CC -std=c99 -c open62541.c
+- $CC -std=c99 -c open62541.c
-$CC -std=c99 -c -I $SDKTARGETSYSROOT/usr/include/libxml2/ OpcUaServer.c
+- $CC -std=c99 -c -I $SDKTARGETSYSROOT/usr/include/libxml2/ OpcUaServer.c
-$CXX -o opcuaserver OpcUaServer.o open62541.o -lpthread -lxml2
+- $CXX -o opcuaserver OpcUaServer.o open62541.o -lpthread -lxml2

 Installation
 ============